 For children and families, Easter is all about eggs.
-Aside from their decorative qualities and the thrill of the hunt, using them creatively in a special holiday brunch can welcome guests in a yummy way.
-In fact a sparkling holiday meal can include spring garden-infused omelets, frittatas or quiche dishes, and perhaps stray a bit from the fold by featuring other seasonal delicacies when the earth once again yawns and stretches in the sun.
+Aside from their decorative qualities and the thrill of the hunt, using them creatively in a special Easter brunch can welcome guests in a yummy way.
+In fact, a sparkling holiday meal can include spring garden-infused omelets, frittatas or quiche dishes, and perhaps stray a bit from the fold by featuring other seasonal delicacies when the earth once again yawns and stretches in the sun.

-Try these recipes for an unforgettable Easter celebration with the ones who mean the most to you.
+Try these recipes for an unforgettable Easter brunch celebration with the ones who mean the most to you.

-Ham, Egg and Asparagus Bake
+Ham, Egg, and Asparagus Bake

 1 1/2 cups cooked ham, chopped